-- Preheat oven to 350º.
-Grease a 13x9x2 metal baking pan with butter, shortening, or coconut oil.
+- Preheat the oven to 350ºF.
+Grease a 9×13-inch baking pan or line with parchment paper.
+Gather ingredients.

-- Use an electric mixer to beat flour, coconut, powdered sugar, and salt until blended.
-Add butter and beat on low speed until clumps form.
-Press dough onto the bottom and slightly up the sides of the prepared baking pan.
-Bake crust until golden, about 25 minutes.
+- Press dough onto the bottom and slightly up the sides of the baking pan.
+Bake until the edges are lightly golden, about 20 minutes.

 - In a food processor, pulse sugar and lemon zest until zest is finely ground.
 Blend in lemon juice, eggs, flour, salt, and baking powder.
 Pulse until mixture is smooth.
 Then pour mixture over the crust.

 - Bake 10 minutes.
 Remove from oven and sprinkle coconut across the top.
 Return to oven and bake an additional 10 to 15 minutes, or until the filling is firm and no longer jiggles.
 Remove from oven and allow to cool completely.
 Place in the refrigerator for at least 1 to 2 hours before serving.

 - Cut into bars to serve.